gdangelo/CarND-Advanced-Lane-Lines/writeup.md

 - **Step 6**: Unwarp the detected lane boundaries back onto the original image
 - **Step 7**: Output data information of the lane onto the image with step 3 and 4 for debugging.

+You can find the steps in the function called `process_img` in lines 466 through 512 in the class `Line`.

 #### 1. Provide an example of a distortion-corrected image.

 Images from the camera have been undistorted using the camera calibration matrix and distortion coefficients computed previously.
 I applied this distortion correction to the test images using the `cv2.undistort()` function: